apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-coupled/cluster-operation.md

 It can also be modified directly through `kubectl edit dcr`.

-1. Check the dcr list under namespace 'doris' to obtain the `cluster_name` that needs to be updated.
+1. Check the dcr list under namespace `doris` to obtain the `cluster_name` that needs to be updated.
   ```shell
   $ kubectl get dcr -n doris
   NAME                  FESTATUS    BESTATUS    CNSTATUS